luau-lang/luau/rfcs/syntax-string-interpolation.md

 ## Alternatives

-Rather than coming up with a new syntax (which doesn't help issue #5 and #6) and extending `string.format` to accept `%a`, we could just make `%s` call `tostring` and be done.
+Rather than coming up with a new syntax (which doesn't help issue #5 and #6) and extending `string.format` to accept an extra token, we could just make `%s` call `tostring` and be done.
 However, doing so would cause programs to be more lenient and the type checker would have no way to infer strings from a `string.format` call.
 To preserve that, we would need a different token anyway.

 Language   | Syntax                | Conclusion
 ----------:|:----------------------|:-----------